 IHG Buy Points Offer Details

-- Members can receive a 100% bonus when they buy IHG points.
+- Members can receive a 100% bonus when buying IHG points (the promotion is potentially targeted and might vary by member).

-- You can purchase a maximum of 250,000 IHG points during this promotion.
+- Members can purchase a maximum of 200,000 IHG points during this promotion (before the bonus).

 - Allow up to 72 hours for the points to be posted to your account.